 Festive opening times:

-Monday 21 December - Wednesday 23 December: Visitor Centre closed.
-Toilet open 9am-5pm.
+- Monday 21 December-Wednesday 23 December: Reserve open.
+Visitor Centre closed.
+Toilets open 9am-5pm.

 - Free entrance to RSPB members

 Free entrance for under 5s